Home Rule City

 - Piped Water, Piped Sewar, Airport, Harbor/Dock, Police, Fire/EMS, Roads, Library, Kenai Senior Center, Parks & Recreation, Cemetary and Memorial Park

 - Kenai has access to the Sterling Highway.
-The city-owned Kenai Municipal Airport provides a 7,830 by 150' asphalt runway, a 2,000' by 60' gravel strip, a float plane strip, and helicopter service.
+The City-owned Kenai Municipal Airport provides a grooved asphalt runway, gravel strip, and a water runway at the float plane basin.
 A flight service station is available.
 Float plane facilities are also available at Island Lake and Arness Lake.
 There are five additional privately-owned airstrips in the vicinity.
 The Kenai City Dock and boat ramp are located near the mouth of the Kenai River.
 There are also a number of private commercial fish processing docks.
 Moorage is by buoys anchored in the Kenai River.

 - State Ferry